zodb/relstorage/relstorage/cache/micro_benchmark_results.rst

 Pickle is about 3x faster than marshal if we write single large objects, surprisingly.
-If we stick to writing smaller objects, the difference narrows but is still perciptable.
+If we stick to writing smaller objects, the difference narrows but is still perceptible.
 (Naturally on PyPy the reverse is true: pickle and zodbpickle are very slow, but marshal is much faster.
 We could, but don't, take advantage of that.)